 - Integrate your remote teams.
 BYOD empowers non-desk workers and distributed retail staff to collaborate and get the job done.
 This makes BYOD an important component when building a successful distributed workforce and a modern workplace.

 There are clear benefits to BYOD, but if you don’t implement it properly, it can lead to wasteful costs and security issues that severely damage your bottom line.
 To prevent this, and ensure your business receives the full benefits of BYOD, creating an effective policy is essential.

 With that in mind, here are three key questions you need to ask when building your BYOD policy to ensure you stay ahead of the curve, manage your budget sensibly, and drive real business growth.

 Question 1: What devices and software are your employees using?

-A list of permitted hardware and software should be a core component of your policy, so that employees can clearly see what they need to use (and update) to be compliant.
+Fortunately, with the right provisioning you can protect your business.
+To do this, ensure there’s a list of permitted hardware and software as part of your policy, so that employees can clearly see what they need to use (and update) to be compliant.

 Question 2: What happens if someone leaves?

 More than 25 percent of retail staff are considering a change of job or have changed their job in the last 12 months.
 With such high staff turnover, it’s essential that your BYOD policy addresses what happens when staff members leave.

 With company data spread across multiple employees' devices, your BYOD policy should specify how and what to remove following the user’s departure.
 In most cases, you must wipe the following:

 - Enterprise applications